TypiCal25/Knowledge/Academics/Capstone/Introduction to Cryptography and Cryptanalysis.md

 ## How Is Randomness Generated?
 Modern random-number generation proceeds in taking a high-entropy set of data after which the data is made uniform through some procedures.

 Consider the case, where we have some  high-entropy data considering coin flips but in which the data is non-uniform.
 Let this be the case of a 1000 coin flips.
 In this case, consider that a $1$ is outputted with a probability of $p$.
-In order to make the high-entropy data to be completely uniform, we can combine them in pairs in order to generate the r
+In order to make the high-entropy data to be completely uniform, we can combine them in pairs in order to generate the random numbers.